 After School Club

 The After School Club is operated by Pooh Corner.
 Fully qualified, experienced staff offer a happy, fun environment with games and activities, such as cooking, sport, arts and crafts.
-A substantial tea with a variety of choices will be provided.

 Monday – Friday, 3.20pm – 6.00pm